 Free Online Games

-Math games found online use basic graphics so you can play in your browser but the point of these games isn’t to grab your attention.
-They’re designed to train your brain and challenge your math skills, and more importantly they take the tedium out of doing endless drills taught at school that tend to make children count up in sets of numbers (20 plus 20 plus 20 for example).
+Math games found online use basic graphics so children can play in the browser but the point of these games isn’t to grab your attention.
+They’re designed to train the brain and challenge math skills, and more importantly they take the tedium out of doing endless drills taught at school that tend to make children count up in sets of numbers (20 plus 20 plus 20 for example).
 Making learning part of a game gets the child to try harder than they would if it was part of a test and they’ll learn quicker too.

 Games like Addition War and Subtraction War teach children ways to add in a far more intuitive way than normal drills that ask kids to add in a cluster of numbers.
 Addition War pits two or more players against one another.
 This game uses a 52 card deck which is split evenly between both players.
 Each player turns two cards up and then adds the numbers of the cards together.
 The winner of each turn is the one with the highest number.
 They take the loser's cards into their pack.
 The overall winner is the player who captures all of the cards.